Rakile/deforumation/README.md

 Go into the deforumation folder in your terminal and start by running:

+You need to have python3 for Deforumation to work properly (I think).
+So if you still are using 2.7, google how to install python3.

+On linux you also have to have to have GTK+ in order for wxPython to work....Follow this guide: https://www.pixelstech.net/article/1599647177-Problem-and-Solution-for-Installing-wxPython-on-Ubuntu-20-04 (Or the likes)...
+On MAC....
+I have no clue, only I know that people got it working.
+On Windows, just continue.

 `>python -m pip install -r requirements.txt`

 ## Running